Treats high blood sugar levels in patients with type 2 diabetes. Used together with diet and exercise to control blood sugar levels.

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Make sure your doctor knows if you are using other medicines to treat your diabetes, including insulin.
+- Make sure your doctor knows if you use other medicines to treat your diabetes, such as insulin, chlorpropamide, glipizide, glyburide, tolbutamide, Diabenese®, Diabeta®, Glynase®, Micronase®, or Orinase®.

 Warnings While Using This Medicine

-- Tell your doctor if you also have fever, any kind of infection, injury, or if you have had surgery while you are using this medicine.
+- Tell your doctor if you have a fever, any kind of infection, or an injury while you are using this medicine.
+Tell your doctor that you use this medicine before you have any surgery.

 Possible Side Effects While Using This Medicine